John Gallagher (golfer)

-John Gallagher (born 17 April 1981) is a Scottish professional golfer on the PGA EuroPro Tour.
-In April 2009 he earned full tour playing privileges when he shot a closing one-under par 70 in final qualifying at Frilford Heath.
-His rounds of 68-70-72 (−6) at the April 2012 final qualifier placed him on the Europro tour for the fourth consecutive year.
-In 2021 Gallagher is scheduled to play on the TartanPro Tour and EuroPro Tour.
-He opened the 2021 seasons with a 13th-place finish at the Montrose Links Masters.
+John Gallagher (born 17 April 1981) is a Scottish professional golfer who plays on the Tartan Pro Tour.
+In April 2009, he began his professional career on the PGA EuroPro Tour.

 Gallagher's most prolific amateur victory came at the 2007 Scottish Amateur Championship which was played at Prestwick Golf Club in Ayrshire.
 The final match was a resounding 4&3 win over Keir McNicoll.
 He also finished 2nd in the 2005 Amateur Championship, defeating 19-year-old sensation Lloyd Saltman in the semi-final.

 Gallagher reached as high as 14th in the World Amateur Golf Ranking.
 His key strength is consistently accurate play from tee to green.
 He is a self-taught right-handed golfer with a "cack-handed" or "cross-handed" grip.
 He grips every club with his left hand below his right.

-Biography
+Early life

 Born to an Irish father and Scottish mother, Gallagher was raised and educated in Edinburgh, Scotland, where his father John was and is a greenskeeper.
 Young John grew up playing at a modest local golf club and taught himself the game without the benefit of even one lesson.

-Gallagher won three important Scottish amateur tournaments – the 2005 Craigmillar Park Open, the 2006 Tennant Cup, and the 2007 Scottish Amateur Championship.
-He also played for Scotland in its back-to-back victories in the Men's Home Internationals in 2005 and 2006 and at the Spirit International in Trinity, Texas in 2005.
-He competed in several national amateur championships and in numerous elite amateur tournaments across four continents.